Here is an list of known limitations in the current K10 release. A number of them will be addressed in upcoming releases.

-Currently, on-premises K10 deployments are only supported if storage is provisioned via the Container Storage Interface (CSI) or using the Ceph RBD provisioner.
+Currently, on-premises K10 deployments are only supported if storage is provisioned via the Container Storage Interface (CSI).

 With this in mind the following limitations exist if you have an unsupported storage provider:

-Applications for which a Kanister blueprint is available but does not use volume-snapshots will be fully supported.
+Applications for which a Kanister blueprint (or a blueprint binding) is available but does not use volume-snapshots will be fully supported.

-Any deployments and stateful sets that use a persistent volume that are not associated with a Kanister blueprint will fail on snapshots unless you are using the Generic Storage Backup and Restore Kanister approach with sidecar containers.
+Any deployments and stateful sets that use a persistent volume that are not associated with a Kanister blueprint (or a blueprint binding) will fail on snapshots unless you are using the Generic Storage Backup and Restore Kanister approach with sidecar containers.